 I don’t trust Him, but I want to.

-I suddenly find myself in a position of wanting to trust Him because I believe that the only hope for my family lies in Him.
-If I willingly put my family in His hands, we will have the strength to weather any storm, right?
+Suddenly, I find myself in a position of wanting to trust Him because I believe that my only hope lies in Him.
+If I willingly put my life in His hands, will I have the strength to weather any storm?
 I ask that as a question because I’m still not 100% sure.

 But I long to.

 If you find yourself in this same predicament of not fully trusting God, but longing to, I invite you to join me on this journey of putting Him first in our lives.

 Sometimes life’s challenges are hard to crack alone.

 It is so hard to be alone and broken.

 Instead, let’s choose to crack our challenges together, allowing God, the ultimate carpenter, creator, healer, and restorer, to pick up the broken pieces, and mend them in His own way, in His own time.

 I’ve shared a bit of my story of grief and loss and healing.

 Will you share your story too?
 For God uses each of us as instruments of healing as we reach out to one another—one person, one story at a time.